Are you still paying premiums for life insurance?

 So, the question is, does your spouse and family still need that additional amount of money when you die (over and above everything you’ve saved and accumulated) to support and continue their lifestyle?

-Let’s assume for a minute that you’ve taken the steps in The Relaxing Retirement Formula™, and you’ve gone through the all-important process of identifying precisely what it costs you and your spouse to live exactly the way you want.
+Let’s assume for a minute that you’ve taken the steps in The Relaxing Retirement Formula™, and you’ve gone through the all-important process of putting a price tag on your ideal lifestyle.

 You’ve prioritized what you want to have happen while you’re living and when you pass away.

-You’ve run your Retirement Resource Forecasters™ into the future and the results are that you have more than enough money to support you and your spouse for as long as you live.
+You’ve run your Retirement Resource Forecasters™ into the future and the results are that you have more than enough money built up to support you and your spouse for as long as you live.

 In other words, you no longer need to work to support yourself.
-You have enough built up in your Retirement Bucket™ and you can afford to “retire”, i.e., you no longer need a paycheck from work!
+You have enough built up in your Retirement Bucket™ and you can afford to do what you want, when you want, where you want, and with whom you want because you’ve eliminated your dependence on a paycheck from work!

 Answering Question #1